Interactions between para-quaternionic and Grassmannian geometry: Almost para /quaternionic structures

 \subsection{Twistor spaces for almost para\-/quaternionic manifolds}

 Given an almost para\-/quaternionic manifold $(M,\Q)$ and an arbitrary $s\in\R$, the \textit{$s$-twistor space} $\Z^s\to M$ is defined as

-By definition, each $s$-twistor space is a fibre bundle over $M$ with 2-dimensional fibre, hence the dimension of the total space is also even.
+By definition, each $s$-twistor space is a fibre bundle over $M$ with 2-dimensional fibre, so the dimension of the total space is also even.

-The typical fiber of $\Q\to M$ is decomposed into disjoint subsets consisting of space-, light-, and time-like vectors.
+Following the observations of section \ref{para}, the typical fibre of $\Q\to M$ is decomposed into disjoint subsets consisting of space-, light- and time-like vectors.
 Accordingly we denote the decomposition of $\Q$ by $\Q=\Q^+\sqcup\Q^0\sqcup\Q^-$.
-For $s<0$ the typical fibers of $\Z^s\to M$ are hyperboloids of two sheets, which are mutually identified via the central projection.
+For $s<0$ the typical fibres of $\Z^s\to M$ are hyperboloids of two sheets, which are mutually identified via the central projection.
 Similarly for $s>0$, where these are hyperboloids of one sheet.
-Hence for any $s>0$ and $s<0$, the $s$-twistor space $\Z^s$ is identified with the projectivization $\Proj\Q^+$ and $\Proj\Q^-$, respectively, and we use the following notation:
+Hence for any $s>0$ and $s<0$, the $s$-twistor space $\Z^s$ is identified with the projectivization $\Proj\Q^+$ and $\Proj\Q^-$, respectively, and we use the notation $\Z^\pm:=\Z^{\pm1}\cong\Proj\Q^\pm$.
+However, for $s=0$, the typical fibre is the cone of null-vectors.
+Hence $\Z^0=\Q^0$ and its projectivization is a circle bundle over $M$ which will play a distinguished role later.
+Altogether, we consider just three types of $s$-twistor spaces distinguished by the sign of $s$.